Glossary

 • Instruction Defense: Explicitly instructing the LLM to ignore instructions embedded within user data.
 Techniques like instruction induction explore ways to make models more robust.

 • Privilege Separation: Designing systems where the LLM operates with limited permissions, unable to execute harmful actions even if compromised.
+This is a core principle of good cybersecurity.

 • Using Multiple Models: Employing separate LLMs for processing instructions and handling user data.